Curriculum Overview

 All students in our Sixth Form undertake three Level 3 Courses (A Levels or Applied) and many choose to study for an EPQ or award in Sports Leadership.

-University is still the natural pathway for the majority of our students and we capitalise on Contextual Offers and Support from a variety of high profile Universities.
-Increasingly our students are choosing to access degree level apprenticeships and employment post 18 and are supported by our experienced careers officer.
+University is a planned and well supported pathway for many of our students and we capitalise on contextual offers and support from a variety of high-profile Universities.
+Increasingly our students are also choosing to access degree level apprenticeships and employment post 18 and are again supported by the 6thForm Team and our experienced careers officer.